 Reflections of The Kenmore Cottages

-In 1901, a main hotel building, the annex, and the boat house were built by the Freemans.
+In July of 1899, Jay D. Freeman opened the doors to his new Kenmore Hotel on the north shore of Fourth Lake in Old Forge NY with accommodations for 30 guests.
 It was advertised as having “modern” conveniences such as gas lights and a bathroom on each floor.
 For about 20 years, Mrs. Freeman operated the hotel.

 In 1920, The Kenmore was sold to George Becker (not of Becker’s Hotel nearby).
 He only owned it for 10 years and then sold it to Oswald and Sylvia Schoelz, who were hotel owners from New Jersey.
 They renamed it “The New Kenmore.”
 Mr. Schoelz was a European-trained chef and the New Kenmore became known for its excellent meals.
 They grew their own fresh vegetables in a garden in the side yard and served them to the guests.
 During World War II, he also raised cattle on the property in order to serve the guests fresh beef.